yiisoft/di/README.md

 $container = new Container($config);
 ```

-When a service provider is added, its `getDefinitions()` and `getExtensions()` methods are called
+When you add a service provider, DI calls its `getDefinitions()` and `getExtensions()` methods
-*immediately* both services and their extensions get registered into the container.
+*immediately* and both services and their extensions get registered into the container.

 ## Container tags